 - No services have been decommissioned.
-The CCG's strategy is to increase the number of services commissioned from GPs - moving services out of hospital to be more accessible for patients. - Due to the pandemic some services (e.g. spirometry) have been temporarily paused because of the risk of COVID transmission.
+The CCG's strategy is to increase the number of services commissioned from GPs moving services out of hospital to be more accessible for patients. - Due to the pandemic some services (e.g. spirometry) have been temporarily paused because of the risk of COVID transmission.
 We are working with GP practices to restart these services now. - There is a backlog for checks on some patients with long term conditions, but even through the pandemic GPs were undertaking checks for high risk patients.
-GPs are now working to catch up. - GPs in Derby have delivered 75% of all vaccines and are about to begin work on the booster programme, as well as flu vaccinations - Demand across the system is extremely high, and is expected to get higher over the winter.
-Flu is likely to be 50% worse than a normal year, and we will also see a surge in childhood respiratory illness - There has been an increase in aggressive and violent behaviour towards General Practice staff - Practices are reporting high levels of staff stress and burnout
+GPs are now working to catch up. - GPs in Derby City have delivered the following COVID vaccines: - First: 86.3% - Second: 82.9% - Booster: 67.4% - They are about to begin work on the Spring booster - There has been an increase in aggressive and violent behaviour towards General Practice staff - Practices are reporting high levels of staff stress and burnout